jscodingnights/angular-tic-tac-toe/README.md

 # angular-tic-tac-toe

 Project initialized with Angular following the [TypeScript kickstarter](https://angular.io/docs/ts/latest/quickstart.html).
+If you wish to use this repo and *not* use TypeScript, you'll have to modify the /app component as well as modify the .gitignore to not omit JS files.
+Check out the [JS kickstarter](https://angular.io/docs/js/latest/quickstart.html).
+If you want to use Dart, you're weird.

 ### Task: Implement a Tic-Tac-Toe board using Angular 2.
 How the app looks is up to you.
 Consider the following as a loose thought for what your component structure might look like: